 And lastly, there are the glowing eyes that you sometimes see staring at you from a dark room or corner.
 Interestingly, if your cat has any eye color but blue, you’ll see a yellow or golden glow when light is reflected off the eye.
-But if you have a blue-eyed cat, the eyes can even glow red!
+This is the reflection from their tapetum lucidum.
+But if you have a blue-eyed cat, the eyes can glow red!

 If there’s a change in your cat’s eye color, it’s a possibility that it’s a sign that there’s a health issue.

 This condition always requires immediate veterinary care.
 It can cause your cat’s eye to become red, cloudy, or dull, and the color of the iris might look different or uneven.